dandailey/holocron/docs/framework/README.md

 ### Memory

-Your `_memory` folder is all about persisting details.
-The files in the root of your Holocron have the details you'll want to know every time, whereas the files/folders in your memory are for when you need to dig up the nitty gritty on stuff.
+Your memory folders are all about persisting details.
+The files in the root of your Holocron have the details you'll want to know every time, whereas the files/folders in your memory directories are for when you need to dig up the nitty gritty on stuff.

 #### Standardized/Formatted Memory
-`_memory/decision_log.md` - Log of major choices made.
+`decision_log.md` - Log of major choices made.
 Append details of such decisions, with dates and details, to this log.

-`_memory/env_setup.md` - Environment setup **and** tech stack details.
+`env_setup.md` - Environment setup **and** tech stack details.
 Include:
 - Core language / framework versions
 - Key libraries, gems, packages, and why they matter
 - External services and how to run/point to them